lopcode/vips-ffm/README.md

     implementation("app.photofox.vips-ffm:vips-ffm-core:0.5.12")
 }
 ```
-When running your project you must add: `--enable-native-access=ALL-UNNAMED` to your JVM runtime arguments.
+When running your project you must add `--enable-native-access=ALL-UNNAMED` to your JVM runtime arguments.
 If you
 don't, you'll get a warning about "Restricted methods".
 In the future, the JVM will throw an error if you don't
 explicitly include this flag.

 As the project uses the Java FFM API, it must target JDK 22+.
 Bindings are currently generated from libvips `8.15.3`,
 however they use the underlying libvips operation API.
-All operations **do not** use the C API directly (as described
+Most operations **do not** use the C API directly (as described
 in the [bindings docs](https://www.libvips.org/API/current/binding.html)) - they should be safe to use with different
 libvips versions, assuming there haven't been major changes.